We Know Wood Tools

 Cutting ToolsPeople have been working with wood since the beginning of time, and for good reason.
 Lumber is a renewable resource that is excellent for structural design and beautiful to look at.
 But trees grow tall, so wood needs to be cut into a variety of shapes and sizes depending upon the task.
 And since there are so many different ways wood can be used, man has developed many different cutting tools process trees into usable sections.

 Hand ToolsWhile power tools (like this collection of the best drill presses or these cordless right-angle drills) are great, some jobs just require a hands-on approach.
 And you can tell that there are a lot of jobs like that in woodworking, because the number of hand tools available is dizzying.

 Axes and buck saws for chopping and dropping trees, hatchets and hand saws for similar jobs on a smaller scale.
 An adze is good for rough shaping larger pieces of wood, while mallets and hammers can help put things in place.

 Then there are tools like chisels and hand planers for shaping wooden projects, and coping saws and mitre saws for close precision.
 Rasps and good old sandpaper are useful for making rough wood smooth.
-A good benchtop drum sander can do it much faster.
+A good benchtop drum sander or belt sander can do it much faster.
 But for larger area work you might want a deck sander.
 Whatever your need, if you have a love of working with your hands on wood, we cover the tools you will need in your workshop.

 Wood ConstructionWhether you are building your dream house or a dog house, wood is one of your best choices for construction materials.
 Sheds and barns, and most any other structure for that matter, can be built well with wood.
 And building with wood opens up another whole selection of tools.